-KIPP Academy of Opportunity, which serves no more than 485 fifth through eighth grade students at full enrollment, aims to strengthen the character and academic skills needed for underserved students in Los Angeles to excel in competitive high schools and colleges and assume positions of responsibility and excellence.
-Central to the school's mission is the belief that all students can succeed in rigorous college-prep environments when provided with high expectations, a disciplined commitment to academics, extended time for learning, including summer school and daily supplemental instruction, and access to a wide range of enriching learning experiences.
+K-8's mission is to teach the academic skills, foster the intellectual habits, and cultivate the character traits needed for our students to thrive in high school, college, and life.
+Central to the Charter School's mission is the belief that all students can succeed in rigorous college preparatory environments when provided with high expectations, a disciplined commitment to the intentional design and execution of literacy-rich learning experiences whereby all students are exposed to best practices in literacy instruction, extended time for learning, and access to a wide range of enriching learning experiences via ongoing experiential learning opportunities and community partnerships.
 It is now a truism that an excellent college education is necessary for expanded opportunities in an increasingly competitive and global 21st century job market.
-Therefore, a college preparatory ethos drives all aspects of the school, from the educational program to the allocation of resources and daily scheduling.
+Therefore, a college preparatory ethos drives all aspects of the Charter School, from the educational program to the allocation of resources and daily scheduling.

-By utilizing the rigorous grade-level expectations articulated in California's Common Core Content Standards ("CCSS") and Next Generation Science Standards ("NGSS"), as well as by utilizing the remaining California state standards, academic learning at KIPP Academy of Opportunity will be driven by the teachers' design and implementation of year-long pacing guides and internalization that ensure students have mastered core standards to mastery by the end of the third quarter.
-Diverse data drives instruction at every step.
+By utilizing the rigorous grade level expectations articulated in California's Content and Common Core State Standards ("CCSS"), as well as the Next Generation Science Standards ("NGSS"), academic learning at K-8 will be driven by the teachers' design and implementation of year-long pacing guides that ensure students have mastered core standards in preparation for the summative CAASPP assessment.
+Data and reflection drives instruction at every step.
 Intervention and accelerated groups are used to ensure all students are challenged and supported in individual learning levels.